Dumitru8118/Dumitru8118/README.md

     I'm from Romania  and I'm a developer with experience in designing and implementing software solutions.
 Focused on C#(.Net) / JavaScript but not limited to that, always eager to learn and improve my skills.

-## I'm a Student, Hardworker, Junior Developer, and a Continuous Learner!!
+## I'm a Student, Hardworker, Experienced Developer, and a Continuous Learner!!

-- 🔭 I just finished a dev school of 1 month: [OSF Backend with Node.Js academia][website]!
-- 🌱 I’m currently learning everything 🤣
-- 👯 I’m looking after remote or office-based work / projects!
-- 🥅 2022 Goals: Contribute more to Open Source projects
-- ⚡ Fun fact: I love to whatch animes and sing Sam Smith in the shower

 ### Connect with me: